sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 <img src="images/filename_gnoi.svg" alt="filename-gnoi" width="800px"/>

-* GNOI System.SetPackage
-We will use the same GNOI API to activate existing DPU firmware and reboot DPU, activate is True and remote_download is empty for activate operation.
+We will use the same GNOI API call to activate existing DPU firmware and reboot DPU by setting activate to True.

 ```
 // Package defines a single package file to be placed on the target.